-Maynard, a Democrat, was the representative for Virginia's 2nd congressional district from 1907 to 1911.
+Maynard was the representative for Virginia’s 2nd congressional district and was a Democrat.
+He served from 1907 to 1911.

 From Dec 1901 to Mar 1911, Maynard missed 409 of 918 roll call votes, which is 44.6%.
 This is much worse than the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.